RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 If you cannot fix the cursive and novelty fonts by changing font settings, then you can use the enhanced editor to fix them.
 Log in to 7 Cups and go to your My Settings page.
 In the Display Preferences section, check the box: Load extra fonts in forums  There is no need to save the settings, because the change takes effect immediately.
 If you have member and listener accounts, it affects both.

 ### Known issues
-Known issues in version 0.9:
+Known issues in version 0.10:

 - There has been little testing in feed posts, and various things might still not work.
 Testing is ongoing.
-- If you type a worried smiley `:/` after a URL in the same line, the smiley does not get converted to an image.
-This is considered minor and it's not actively being investigated.

 ### Removing the enhancement
 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.